-If you are worrying about your ability to get and maintain erections or if you already have noticed first difficulties, there’s yet another reason to consider quitting smoking.
+If you are worrying about your ability to get and maintain erections or if you already have noticed such difficulties, there’s yet another reason to consider quitting smoking.
 Research in recent decades has demonstrated again and again that long-term smokers are more likely to get erectile dysfunction (ED) than non-smokers.
-This is particularly true if you are a man in his 40s and or older.
+This is particularly true if you are a man in his 40s or older.

-What happens is that once blood vessels in the penis are worn out they can no longer trap blood in sufficient quantities.
+In regards to ED, what happens is that once blood vessels in the penis are worn out, they can no longer accomodate blood in sufficient quantities.
 Your erection’s stiffness and duration critically depends on how much blood can be trapped inside penile veins and for how long.
 Damaged blood vessels no longer live up to their job and your penis doesn’t get as hard as you’d like.

 Studies suggest If you are younger than 50 and experienced ED problems, there’s a greater than 50% chance that your erectile functioning will improve after you quit smoking.
 However, the older you are, the longer this recovery takes.
 For men aged 50 and older, there even can be an initial worsening of their ED right after they give up smoking.
 If that happens to you, it’s important to remain patient; it may take up to a year or longer before you notice any improvements.